 Weigh the Ingredients

 …especially the flour!
 Too much flour and the cookies will be dry.
-Not enough, they will end up too thin.
+If not enough, they will end up too thin.
 The best way to properly measure flour for baking is to weigh it out (this also saves on dishes – always a win).

 If you don’t have a kitchen scale, sift and lightly spoon the flour into a measuring cup, being careful to not pack it down.
 You want it light, fluffy, and not packed in.